mashb1t/susops-cli/README.md

 See https://www.ssh.com/academy/ssh/tunneling-example#local-forwarding

 1. **During `so start`**
-   - Reads each line, builds `ssh` args:
+   - Reads each line in the config, builds `ssh` args:

      ```text
      -L 3000:localhost:8000